-Pop spent his last days in Coburg Hospital.
-Dad got the train down from Cobram to say a final goodbye.
+Pop spent his last days in Coburg Hospital, Melbourne.
+Dad got the train down from Cobram in country Victoria to say a final goodbye.
 Each of his siblings had their time, then in we went.

 Pop was unconscious and pasty-faced, thick tubes hanging from his mouth.
 We hovered over the bed and dad gazed down at his father.
 He held his hand tightly, gently rubbing thumb over knuckle.
 I noticed, for the first time, that they had the same hands: large, rough and deeply palm-lined.

 I felt uncomfortable as dad gripped Pop’s hand even more firmly.
 Minutes went by and nothing was said.